 The fortune of war, General Gates, has made me your prisoner.

 On the night of 8 October the rest of the army slogged north in a sullen rain, leaving 300 of their wounded comrades behind to Gates’ mercy.
 The march was misery itself.
-Horses played out and wagons were abandoned; the barges carrying the last of their supplies upriver were soon overtaken and seized; men simply fell out of line and collapsed in the muck.
-The fine invasion force that had mustered at the mouth of the Richelieu had now hardly a bit to eat or a rag to cover itself with.
-But even in pursuit of a crippled enemy, Gates was no very hard driver.
+Horses were played out and wagons were abandoned; the barges carrying the last of their supplies upriver were soon overtaken and seized; men simply fell out of line and collapsed in the muck.
+The fine invasion force that had mustered at the mouth of the Richelieu had now hardly anything to eat nor the slightest rag to cover itself with.
+Even in pursuit of a crippled enemy, however, Gates was no very hard driver.
 By 9 October Burgoyne had managed to get across the Fishkill and dig in at Saratoga.
-It was no place to dig in, and Burgoyne’s senior officers knew it.
+It was no place to make a stand, even a last one, and Burgoyne’s senior officers knew it.
 Gates’ lumbering pursuit had given them one more chance–slim as it was–to hike for Ticonderoga as hard as they could go.
 But while Burgoyne waited, Morgan and Learned came up behind, and soon Massachusetts militiamen were closing in from the east.
-On 13 October Stark came down from the north and slammed the door shut.
+On 13 October John Stark came down from the north and slammed the door shut.
 There would be no knighthood for John Burgoyne.